kritiksoman/GIMP-ML/README.md

 :star: :star: :star: :star: are welcome.
 New tools will be added and existing will be improved with time.<br>

 Updates: <br>
-[October 31] Use super-resolution as a filter for medium/large images.
+[Work in progress] Use super-resolution as a filter for medium/large images.
 (Existing users should be able to update.)<br>
 [October 17] Added image enlightening.<br>
 [September 27] Added Force CPU use button and minor bug fixes. <br>
 [August 28] Added deep learning based dehazing and denoising. <br>